cloudkraftwerk/cloudkraftwerk.github.io/index.md

 #title: cloudkraftwerk
 ---

+## Mission

-Pooling swarms of wind and solar power plants for priced-based control and grid balancing services in real-time.
+Enabling terrawatts of wind and solar power plants for priced-based control and grid balancing services in real-time.

-* A full Bootstrap 4 theme usable both on Github Pages and with a standalone Jekyll.
-* Recompiles Bootstrap from SCSS files, which allows to customize Bootstrap's variables and use Bootstrap themes.
-* Full support of Bootstrap's JavaScript plugins.
-* Supports all features of Github Pages and Jekyll.

-## Setup Guide
+## Features

 ### Create a repository from this template